Austin Riley Player Props: Braves vs. Nationals

 Nationals Pitching Rankings

+- The pitching staff for the Nationals has a collective 7.6 K/9, the worst in MLB.

-- The Nationals have the 24th-ranked team ERA across all league pitching staffs (4.66).
+- The Nationals have a 4.69 team ERA that ranks 25th across all league pitching staffs.

-- The left-hander's most recent appearance was on Saturday against the Philadelphia Phillies, when he went six innings, surrendering three earned runs while giving up nine hits.
+- The righty last pitched on Sunday against the Philadelphia Phillies, when he threw 5 2/3 innings, allowing four earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.